Letter to HHS: RAC Audits “Have Absolutely No Direct Impact on the Medicare Providers” – And I Spotted Elvis!

 I still question the funding (and the bias)…Maybe funded by the RACs??

-Posted on March 14, 2018, in "Single State Agency", Alleged Overpayment, Appeal Rights, Associations, Audits, CMS, CMS Proposal, Due process, Extrapolations, Federal Government, Federal Law, Health Care Providers and Services, HHS, HMS, Injunctions, Innocent Until Proven Guilty, Judicial Review, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Managed Care, Medicaid, Medicaid Attorney, Medicaid Audits, Medicare, Medicare Administrative Contractor, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, Medicare Reimbursement Rates, Post-Payment Reviews, Preliminary Injunctions, Prepayment Review, Public Consulting Group, RAC, RAC Audits, Regulatory Audits, Tax Dollars, Taxes, Taxpayers, TRO and tagged Alex Azar, CERTs, HHS, MACs, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Providers, Medicaid Services, Medicare, Medicare beneficiaries, Medicare fee-for-service, Medicare providers, Medicare services, MFCU, MICs, Office of Medicare Hearings and Appeals, PCG, Post-payment reviews, Prepayment Review, Program Integrity, RAC Audits, RACs, Recovery Audit Contractor, Secretary Azar, Section 30(A), The Council for Medicare Integrity, ZPICs.
+Posted on March 14, 2018, in "Single State Agency", Alleged Overpayment, Appeal Rights, Associations, CMS, CMS Proposal, Due process, Extrapolations, Federal Government, Federal Law, Health Care Providers and Services, HHS, HMS, Injunctions, Innocent Until Proven Guilty, Judicial Review, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Managed Care, Medicaid, Medicaid Attorney, Medicaid Audits, Medicare, Medicare Administrative Contractor, Medicare and Medicaid Provider Audits, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, Medicare Reimbursement Rates, Post-Payment Reviews, Preliminary Injunctions, Prepayment Review, RAC, RAC Audits, Regulatory Audits, Tax Dollars, Taxes, Taxpayers, TRO and tagged Alex Azar, CERTs, HHS, MACs, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Providers, Medicaid Services, Medicare, Medicare beneficiaries, Medicare fee-for-service, Medicare providers, Medicare services, MFCU, MICs, Office of Medicare Hearings and Appeals, PCG, Post-payment reviews, Prepayment Review, Program Integrity, RAC Audits, RACs, Recovery Audit Contractor, Secretary Azar, Section 30(A), The Council for Medicare Integrity, ZPICs.
 Bookmark the permalink.
 Leave a comment.